arnold8968/Differentiate-Quality-of-Experience-Scheduling-for-Deep-Learning-Applications-with-Docker-Containers/README.md

-# Differentiate-Quality-of-Experience-Scheduling-for-Deep-Learning-Applications-with-Docker-Containers
+## Capstone

+## Prework

+## Step 1

+Create a node in CloudLab and git clone this repo to the node. chmod 777 install.sh then run it. ( This is to install docker in the virtue machine)

+## step 2

+I have uploaded a docker image in fuzzychen/10batch, the start_container.py  will automatically start the container named test1 and record all the information we need.

+## step 3:
+There is no step 3

-## Installation Requirements
+## Scripts Instruction

-Python version: 3.70
-Docker Swarm version: 18.06.2
+- install.sh (Install docker)
+- main.py (algorithm1 script)
+- alg2.py (algorithm2 script)
+- alternate.py (alg1 & alg2)
+- start_container_seven.py (start seven containers at the same time)
+- competition.py (without any algorithm)
+- start_container.py (start one container)
+- random_add.py (start container randomly)

+if you want to test algorithm1 or algorithm2 separately, please run 'start_container_seven.py' firstly;
+start_container.py is the file just start one container, I run it before running 'random_add.py' when I test.
+But I already put all code in the 'random_add.py'.
+So you can run random_add.py directly.
+If there any questions, please check the script.

+If you have any questions, please let me know.
+Thanks!

 Docker Swarm install
+Step 1

-Step 1 install docker in all nodes. chmod 777 install.sh ./install.sh
+install docker in all nodes.
+chmod 777 install.sh
+./install.sh

+Step 2
-Step 2 In master node init docker swarm by using: docker swarm init
+In master node
+init docker swarm by using:
+docker swarm init

 The output contains the: docker swarm join-token command

+Step 3
-Step 3 Copy swarm token command and paste in each workers, which let the worker join in the Swarm
+Copy swarm token command and paste in each workers, which let the worker join in the Swarm

-check the state -- docker node ls -- docker service ls
+check the state
+-- docker node ls
+-- docker service ls

+update git`
-update git` git pull origin master
+git pull origin master

-## Scripts Instruction

-install.sh (Install docker)

-start_container_seven.py (start seven containers at the same time)

-competition.py (without any algorithm)

-algorithm.py (algorithm script)